Fife and Angus Feature

 - Travel Tips

 Top Reasons to Go to Fife and Angus

-Exploring East Neuk: As you take in crowstep-gabled fisherman's cottages, winding cobbled lanes, seaside harbor scenes, and lovely beaches, you can almost imagine the harsh lives of the hard-working Fifers who lived in tiny hamlets such as Crail and Anstruther.
+East Neuk: As you take in crowstep-gabled fishermen's cottages, winding cobbled lanes, seaside harbor scenes, and lovely beaches, you can almost imagine the harsh lives of the hardworking Fifers who lived in tiny hamlets such as Crail, Anstruther, Pittenweem, and Elie.
 Today artists and visitors make it all pleasantly picturesque.

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US